 We study repeated zero-sum games where one of the players pays a certain cost each time he changes his action.
 We derive the properties of the value and optimal strategies as a function of the ratio between the switching costs and the stage payoffs.
 In particular, the strategies exhibit a robustness property and typically do not change with a small perturbation of this ratio.
 Our analysis extends partially to the case where the players are limited to simpler strategies that are history independent―namely, static strategies.
 In this case, we also characterize the (minimax) value and the strategies for obtaining it.

-We document the emergence of spatial polarization in the U.S. during the 1980–2008 period.
-This phenomenon is characterized by stronger employment polarization in larger cities, both at the occupational and the worker level.
+We document the emergence of spatial polarisation in the United States during the 1980–2008 period.
+This phenomenon is characterised by stronger employment polarisation in larger cities, both at the occupational and the worker levels.
 We quantitatively evaluate the role of technology in generating these patterns by constructing and calibrating a spatial equilibrium model.
-We find that faster skill-biased technological change in larger cities can account for a substantial fraction of spatial polarization in the U.S. Counterfactual exercises suggest that the differential increase in the share of low-skilled workers across city size is due mainly to the large demand by high-skilled workers for low-skilled services and to a smaller extent to the higher complementarity between low- and high-skilled workers in production relative to middle-skilled workers.
+We find that faster skill-biased technological change in larger cities can account for a substantial fraction of spatial polarisation in the United States.
+Counterfactual exercises suggest that the differential increase in the share of low-skilled workers across city size is due mainly to the large demand by high-skilled workers for low-skilled services and, to a smaller extent, to the higher complementarity between low- and high-skilled workers in production relative to middle-skilled workers.